 Pricking the same spot over and over again can cause huge discomfort.
 Therefore, it is best always to switch the fingers.
 Use a different finger every day.
 Plus, picking a different finger each time will let the other finger heal.

-This way, you might avoid pain.
+This way, people might avoid pain.

+Plus, the more they use the lancets, the duller they become.
 Therefore, it is important to change them to avoid pain.
 Moreover, try not to use poorly stored or expired test strips.
 They can give inaccurate readings.